Warren Mosler: Academic work

 Mosler met economist Arthur Laffer through a referral from Donald Rumsfeld.
 At a meeting of Social Policy in NYC, William Vickrey suggested Mosler to seek out post-Keynesian economists L. Randall Wray, Bill Mitchell, and Stephanie Kelton to discuss his ideas.
 These post-Keynesian economists had been familiar with chartalism, and agreed with Mosler's analysis.
 Laffer's staff economist Mark McNary provided editorial and research assistance in Mosler's self-published monograph, "Soft-Currency Economics".

 Academically, he is known for his writings on Modern Monetary Theory, an economic theory that describes the way fiat money is created and used in modern economies.
-His unorthodox views have gained a substantial following among participants in Internet discussion groups and academics.
+His unorthodox views have gained a substantial following among participants in informal internet discussion groups and academics.

 In 2010 he published Seven Deadly Innocent Frauds of Economic Policy outlining errors that can be made in the development of policy and explains what he deems "true" as proper alternatives.

 In recognition that his "leadership in the field of economics is notable" Mosler was awarded an honorary doctorate from Franklin University Switzerland in 2014, after the Mosler Economic Policy Center (a center founded by him and aimed at encouraging education and research in new concepts and methods of economic policy analysis) had promoted a lecture about functional finance at Franklin the year before.

 In 2014 he became visiting professor at the University of Bergamo.